Sonic the Hedgehog 2 (2013)/Hidden content

 |An Aquatic Ruin Zone door which closes as soon as the player passes through it.
 Unused in the original game and unused here, too.|

 |A Grounder, but green.
 This was added in as a homage to the character from Adventures of Sonic the Hedgehog.|

 |A strange platform made of Rings, placeable using debug mode in Mystic Cave Zone.
 When placed, this object will slowly swing in an anti-clockwise direction and can be stood on.|

 |A checkered ball in Oil Ocean Zone that is launched from a spring when a button is pressed.
 However, it behaves like the rolling checkered ball in the Sonic 1 2013 game rather than how it did in the original Sonic 2 and its prototypes.|

 |Wing Fortress Zone platform that shoots a laser when it spins.|

 |Wing Fortress Zone spinning object.
 It behaves the same as in the original game and hurts the player.|

 Egg Gauntlet Zone

 Egg Gauntlet Zone data remains in the final game but can only be accessed through hacking.
-It was the first attempt at a Boss Attack level that had some original artwork such as mechanical palm trees and flashing lights.
-It was to be a full Zone that acted as a testing facility for some of the bosses inventions rather than just have a level with bosses back to back.
-The act was nearly completed and needed just a few graphical changes to replace missing, unpolished, and placeholder graphics.
+It was the first attempt at a Boss Attack level that had some original artwork such as mechanical palm trees and flashing lights, as well as artwork recycled from Sonic Crackers.
+It was to be a full Zone that acted as a testing facility for some of the boss machines rather than just have a level with bosses back to back.
+The Zone was nearly completed and needed just a few graphical changes to replace missing, unpolished, and placeholder graphics.
 Sonic Team did not approve of changing the location, colors, or graphical style so the level was scrapped and the Boss Attack level that was used in the final game was created.
-A map of the level can be seen here.
-A youtube video can be found here.
+A map of the level can be seen here, and a YouTube video of the Zone can be found here.